Werbung ausblenden

 savane = savannah savant = savant both together

 It is important that you understand that the sounds are different.
 The nasal o is formed with cuspidal lips, the tongue is pressed down in the back part of the mouth.
 The nasal a is formed with the lips more stilted.
-There are words only differing in this one sound.
+Some words only differ in this single sound.
 However, do not give up quite yet.
 With a bit of practice you will manage.
-And, never to forget.
+And never forget.
 People will understand you from the context.
 Therefore, do not worry too much about it.

 sons sang both together